CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

-Normally, labs are due before the following week's Monday lecture (at 1:25 PM).
-Since there is no lecture next week, this lab is due on Monday, September 12 at 1:25 PM.
+Labs are due before the following week's Monday lecture (at 1:25 PM).

 The 1/4 point checkpoint is due to your specific TA.
 The 3/4 point checkpoint can be shown to any TA.
 See the two checkered flags below to see what needs to be submitted.

-Lab 2 - and the rest of the labs - will be due before each Monday lecture (at 1:25 PM).

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.